 4 February: World Cancer Day

-World Cancer Day is an initiative under which the entire world can unite together in the fight against the global cancer epidemic, raise our collective voices in the name of improving general knowledge around cancer and dismissing misconceptions about the disease.
+World Cancer Day is an initiative to unite the entire world in the fight against cancer, to raise our collective voices in the name of improving general knowledge around cancer and to dismiss misconceptions about the disease.

 College resources about cancer include: